CEOC will begin preparing taxes on February 7, 2022.

 - Proof of ANY deductible out of pocket expenses (mortgage interest, real estate taxes, medical expenses, property tax, etc.)

 - IRS Letter 6419 for monthly Child Tax Credit payments in 2021

 - IRS Letter 6475 for Economic Impact Payments in 2021

 - For clients who are self-employed: (for example, Uber / Lyft / taxicab drivers or daycare providers), if you plan to deduct expenses, we are happy to help you prepare your taxes, but require that you provide a prepared list of deductible expenses totaled by category.
 For Uber / Lyft drivers, please provide the deductible form that Uber / Lyft provides to you.

-Once you gather all of your information, you can drop your tax documents to our office at 11 Inman Street.
-Please use the slot in the door to safely deliver your materials.
-We will contact you if we have any questions about your return and we will call you when your taxes are completed.
+We will contact you if we have any questions while we prepare your return and we will call you when your taxes are completed.

 Your civil rights are protected – learn more here about your rights.